Mystery SOLVED – Privet Hedge Dying for No Apparent Reason

 Note that it is not necessary for the typical black “bootlaces” to be visible or even present, for that matter.
 When you are unsure of what you’re dealing with, a smart move is to take a sample of the infected plant and have it tested at a local laboratory.

 As these fungi have the ability to vigorously spread underground, there is not much that can be done for the infected plants.
 Your hedge is already irreversibly ill and all diseased parts should be removed and, preferably, burned.
 However, you can still save the rest of the unaffected plants.
-Here’s the honey fungus treatment for your affected areas:
+Here’s how to treat honey fungus affected plants and areas:

 Truth be told, there’s no commercially available treatment for honey fungus.